-Roles customize what people see in a form, and let you target a specific group in your system based on a value they have for a particular field.
-You can create roles based on responses to questions (fields) to determine what a member sees as they fill out a form, event registration, etc. When a role is applied to a future step of the form, it creates a conditional logic.
-Roles also allow you to target people for queries and emails.
+You can customize Roles that constituents see in a Form and let you target a specific group in your system based on a value they have for a particular field.
+You can create roles based on responses to questions (fields) to determine what a member sees as they fill out a form, register for an event, etc. When you apply a role to a future step of the form, it creates a conditional logic.
+Roles also allow you to target people for queries and segments for email marketing audiences.

-- Audience for fields and categories in a form, event, donation or membership campaign
+- An audience for fields and categories in a form, event, donation, or membership campaign

-For example, if users are looking for seminars, you might want to only show them the dates and times of the particular seminars in which they express interest.
+For example, if users are looking for seminars, you may want only to show them the dates and times of the particular seminars in which they express interest.

-NOTE: The options you see will vary depending on the field type you choose.
+NOTE: The options you see may vary depending on the field type you choose.

 Example: You have three seminars that members can attend: Investing for Dummies, Local Day Trips, and Volunteer Opportunities.

-- You want the next tab (step) to ONLY show the dates and times for the seminars the member selects as being of interest to him/her on the first tab (step).
+- You want to show ONLY the dates and times for the seminars in the next tab (step) as users show interest in the first tab (step).

 - To create a role, you design a question that asks the member to select which seminar he / she is interested in and assign a role to it.
-The answer to this question will determine what he/she will see later.
+The answer to this question determines what the user sees later.

 2. When you create a field that will drive a role, you must check the box Associate a role with this field.

-3. Choose Role: After you confirm your field values, you will be prompted to add the role.
+3. Choose Role: After you confirm field values, add the Role.
 From the Choose Role dropdown, choose --Add New Role--.

-4. Role Name: Enter a name for the role.
+4. Role Name: Enter a name for the Role.
 For this example, the role names might be “Seminar – Investing”, “Seminar – Day Trips”, and “Seminar – Volunteer”.
-You will create the roles one at a time.
+You need to create the roles one at a time.

-6. Role Value: Set the value that members need to select in order to meet the role.
+7. Role Value: Set the value that members need to select to meet the Role.
 For this example, the value for “Seminar – Investing” would be Investing for Dummies.

-10. Now that the roles are created, you may proceed to the step (tab) where you want to display the role-based categories or fields.
+11. Now that you have created the roles, you may proceed to the step (tab) where you want to display the role-based categories or fields.

-NOTE: When using role-based categories or fields, make sure there is something to see on the page for everyone who will land on that step.
-You don’t want people moving to a step and seeing a blank page since they do not meet the criteria for the role for any of the items you created on that step.
+NOTE: When using role-based categories or fields, make sure to see something on the page for everyone who will land on that step.
+You don’t want people moving to a step and seeing a blank page since they do not meet the criteria for the Role for any of the items you created on that step.